 For health-conscious cooks seeking to keep their recipes as low-fat as possible, an oil mister is an amazingly handy tool.
 Like a can of cooking spray, it allows them to apply just enough oil to a pan to keep the food from sticking without weighing the food down.

 But unlike those prefilled cans, an oil mister is refillable.
 Not only does the oil cost much less per ounce, it never runs out at an awkward moment.
-And the cook has the freedom to choose whatever type of oil they like.
+And the cook has the freedom to choose whatever type of oil they like, from olive oil to sesame oil.

 Oil misters have other applications too.
 They’re good for greasing bread pans or coating dough with oil so it doesn’t dry out.
 They can also lightly coat pasta so it doesn’t clump and add just enough oil to popcorn for salt to stick.